owocoded/framez/README.md

-# Me2U - Social Media App
+# Framez - Social Media App

-Me2U is a mobile social app where users can register, log in, and log out securely.
+Framez is a mobile social app where users can register, log in, and log out securely.
 Users can create posts with text and optional image uploads, view a feed of all posts (sorted by newest first), and view their own profile with their posts.

 ## 🚀 Tech Stack